||Home | Worlds of Hollow Moon | Books | Music | A to Z | Shop||Contact | News ||

 "Shut up!"
 Vali and Rhiannon shouted together.

 "And now he's playing Sir Hector?" asked Artorius.
-He thought it was odd to allow murderers onto Gods of Avalon, though the programme itself had featured a fair few deaths over the years.
-"I thought Sir Hector was one of the good knights."
+He decided it was wrong to allow murderers onto Gods of Avalon, though the programme itself had featured a fair few deaths over the years.
+"I thought Hector was one of the good knights."

 "It'll be goodnight for Kourete when I catch up with him," muttered the wizard.